MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-A-Office-Secretary-Interior/part-30-Indian-Probate-Hearings-Procedures/subpart-J-Formal-Probate-Proceedings/subjectgroup-ECFR9cd2dd257796dfb-Decisions-Formal-Proceedings/section-30.235.md

 ##### § 30.235 What will the judge's decision in a formal probate proceeding contain? #####

-Link to an amendment published at 86 FR 72087, Dec.
-20, 2021.

 The judge must decide the issues of fact and law involved in any proceeding and issue a written decision that meets the requirements of this section.

 (a) In all cases, the judge's decision must:

 (1) Include the name, birth date, and relationship to the decedent of each heir or devisee;

-(2) State whether the heir or devisee is Indian or non-Indian;
+(2) If relevant, state whether the heir or devisee is Indian or non-Indian;

 (3) State whether the heir or devisee is eligible to hold property in trust status;